-Fig. 1 shows a conceptual overview of the methodological workflow leading to the downscaled metaweb.
-Its components were grouped as non-spatial and spatial data, localized site steps (divided into single-species-level, two-species-level, and network-level steps), and the final downscaled and spatialized metaweb.
-Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space.
-We argue that this requires adopting a probabilistic view and incorporating variation between scales.
+In Fig. 1, we present a conceptual overview of the predictive pipeline leading to the downscaled metaweb.
+Its components were grouped as non-spatial and spatial data, localized site steps (divided into species, species-pair, and network level steps), and the final downscaled, spatialized metaweb.
+Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space, as well as the variability in the structure of reconstructed networks.
+We argue that this requires adopting a probabilistic view of both species presence and interactions, and incorporating this variation between scales.